-The goal of our team of professionals is to provide the patient with a safe journey through the hospital with the best possible outcome which is why our facility will be the first choice if, in the future, you find yourself in need of hospital services.
+The goal of our team of professionals is to provide the patient with a safe journey through the hospital with the best possible outcome which is why our facility hospital is the best robotic surgery hospital in India.

-The center was established with the support of Infosys Foundation.
+The centre was established with the support of the Infosys Foundation.

 Robotic Surgery FAQ's